Some developments of exchangeable measure-valued P\'{o}lya sequences: Introduction

 \section{Introduction}

 The now classical \textit{\Polya sequence} lies at the heart of Bayesian nonparametric analysis, characterizing an exchangeable sequence of random variables with a \textit{Dirichlet process} (DP) prior distribution through its system of predictive distributions.
-More formally, a sequence $(X_n)_{n\geq1}$ of random variables, taking values in some standard space, say $\mathbb{X}=[0,1]$, is called a \Polya sequence (PS) if $\mathbb{P}(X_1\in\cdot)=\nu(\cdot)$ and, for each $n=1,2,\ldots$, the predictive distribution of $X_{n+1}$ given $X_1,\ldots,X_n$ is the probability measure
+More formally, a sequence $(X_n)_{n\geq1}$ of random variables, taking values in some space, say $\mathbb{X}=[0,1]$, is called a \Polya sequence (PS) if $\mathbb{P}(X_1\in\cdot)=\nu(\cdot)$ and, for each $n=1,2,\ldots$, the predictive distribution of $X_{n+1}$ given $X_1,\ldots,X_n$ is the probability measure

-where $\theta>0$ is a positive constant, $\nu$ a probability measure on $\mathbb{X}$, and $\delta_x$ the unit mass at $x$.
-By Theorem 1 in \cite{blackwell1973ferguson}, $(X_n)_{n\geq1}$ is an exchangeable process whose \textit{directing random measure} has a DP prior distribution with parameters $(\theta,\nu)$.
-We recall that the directing random measure of an exchangeable sequence is the common weak limit of its empirical measure and predictive distributions, and refer to Section \ref{section:model:prelim} for a comprehensive account of exchangeable sequences.
+where $\theta>0$ is a positive constant, $\nu$ a probability measure on $\mathbb{X}$, and $\delta_x$ the unit mass at $x$; if $|\mathbb{X}|=k$, the model is also known as a $k$-color \Polya urn.
+It follows from Theorem 1 in \cite{blackwell1973ferguson} that $(X_n)_{n\geq1}$ is an exchangeable process whose \textit{directing random measure} has a DP prior distribution with parameters $(\theta,\nu)$.
+We recall that the directing random measure of an exchangeable sequence is the common weak limit of its empirical measure and predictive distributions, and refer to Section \ref{section:model:prelim} for more information.